 iii. it ignores positive mirroring, also desperately needed – a healthy voice feeding back to us what we’re denying AND all of our wonderful native characteristics & accomplishments

-✶ The best kind of one-to-one therapy for most ACoAs is ‘family of origin’ work (FoO), based on a good understanding of family systems & addiction.
-It works best when including lots of well-boundaried interaction – and humor!
+✶ The most useful one-to-one therapy for most ACoAs is ‘family of origin’ work (FoO), based on a good understanding of family systems & addiction.
+It works best when it includes lots of well-boundaried interaction – and humor!

 NEXT: CDs & The Unconscious (Part 3) Making changes